Ayumu07Yamamoto/GeneEssentialityOnHCT116/README.md

-## summary
+## Summary
-gene essentiality on HCT116 cell lines is determined by OGEE, although it is vague whether this index is actually correct. on the other hand, a new index named "gene effect" also appeared to illustrate the gene-essentiality.
+Gene essentiality on HCT116 cell lines is determined by OGEE, although it is vague whether this index is actually correct.
+On the other hand, a new index named "gene effect" also appeared to illustrate the gene-essentiality.
 I collected and integrated the previous index OGEE and the new index "gene effect", and visualise that.

 ## The files are within the folder below